 Prospective PhD students and PostDoc researchers

-I am actively looking for PhD students and PostDoc researchers to join my group.
+I am actively looking for PhD students and PostDoc researchers with strong mathematical, statistical or computational backgrounds to join my group.
 Feel free to contact me directly if you are interested in doing a PhD with me as your supervisor or if you are interested in doing post-doctoral work with me.
 Please include a CV, a brief research statement, and an outline of the reasons you want to work with me.

 Information about doing a PhD in the Department of Statistics at University of Warwick, the application process and funding opportunities can be found at the Department of Statistics webpages.